 When shooting in JPEG file format, the camera usually makes noise reduction and sharpness adjustments.
 These may be adequate, but you will gain much more flexibility over sharpness and noise reduction when you use high-quality photo editing software, like Adobe Lightroom CC.

 For example, you may need to shoot with a high ISO in a low-light setting—such as indoors at night—when you can’t use a flash.
 This can result in a grainy, noisy photo.
 If you shoot in RAW format, you’ll have the option to edit out the noise and produce a cleaner, sharper image.

-Reason #3: Allows Easy Exposure and White Balance Corrections
+Reason #3: Shooting in RAW Allows Easy Exposure and White Balance Corrections

 With a RAW image, you also have much more flexibility to adjust exposure and white balance.
 Both of these are key to producing images of exceptional quality.